taleshmm/SHIFT_BookStore_V.2-MongoDB/README.md

 2. Clone this repository to your computer.

-3. **Database Setup:** Before using the application, make sure you have access to an existing PostgreSQL database.
-You'll need to configure the connection details in the application code.
+3. **MongoDB Setup:** Before using the application, ensure you have MongoDB installed and running locally or on a server.
+Configure the MongoDB connection details in the application code.
 Look for the database configuration section in the code and provide the necessary information.

 4. **Important Note**: To use the file reading functions, move the files from the "others" folder located in the test files directory to the project's root directory.